rand0musername/min-annulus/README.md

 # min-annulus

-Finding the smallest-width annulus (the region between two concentric circles) enclosing a given set of points.
+Finding the smallest-width annulus (ring, the region between two concentric circles) enclosing a given set of points.
 The procedure is used in practice to measure the *roundness* of physical objects based on samples from their edge.

 Done in 2018 as a Computational Geometry BSc course project.